ArnaultMICHEL/guacamole-compose/README.md

  - [x] add CLI scripts to manage keycloak users and roles
  - [x] configure guacamole admin user
  - [ ] manage guacamole groups and connections with terraform
+ - [ ] add CLI scripts to manage manage guacamole groups and connections
+   - ask for a token after a manual authentication, then call rest API's with curl

 ## Reference: